emissions-api/emissions-api.github.com/examples.md

 Here are some of our ideas.

 <example
-  name="Plotting a Country's Daily Average CO-Values" img="/assets/img/chart.js.png" href="examples/chart.js" ></example>
+  name="Plotting a Country's Daily Average CO-Value" img="/assets/img/chart.js.png" href="examples/chart.js" ></example>